d8adrvn/smart_sprinkler/README.md

 ## Wiring the Project
+# Wiring The Arduino Controller
+TBD....
+Using a short jumper cable (male to male) we daisy chained the COMMON contact positions together across all 8 relays.

+# Wiring The Controller To The Irrigation System
-The wiring of the project was straight forward.
-The irrigation values used standard irrigation wire bundle which has multiple colored wires (one per valve + extras) and a white wire as a common ground.
-We connected “ground” wire from the transformer to the common ground (white) wire in the irrigation wire bundle.
+The final wiring of the project to your irrigation system is straight forward.
+Irrigation sytems use a standard irrigation wire bundle which has multiple colored wires (one per valve + extras) and a white wire as a common ground.
+We connected “ground” wire from the 24V transformer to the common ground (white) wire in the irrigation wire bundle.

 To connect the wires running to each valve, we used the Normally Open positions on the relay.
 Each colored wire for each valve was connected to one of the NO positions on a relay.
 One valve per relay.
 Up to 8 are possible with this hardware, however, you do not need to use all 8.
-We then connected the “hot” wire from the transformer to connect to the COMMON position (middle contact) on the relay.
-Using a short jumper cable (male to male) we daisy chained the COMMON contact positions together across all 8 relays.
+We then connected the “hot” wire from the transformer to connect to the COMMON position (middle contact) on one of the relays.
+This provides power to all realys since they are daisy chained together (see Arduino wiring above)

 # The Software